Handling Billing API Rate Limits & Retries

 def _execute_request(self, method: str, url: str, **kwargs) -> requests.Response:

-"""Execute request with rate-limit handling, backoff, and circuit breaking."""
+"""Issue one request with classification, backoff, and circuit breaking."""

 consecutive_4xx = 0